A branching particle system as a model of semipushed fronts: Introduction

 It turns out that the transition between the \textit{weakly pushed} and the \textit{fully pushed} regimes occurs when $\alpha=2$, which corresponds to the critical value of $\mu$,

 Therefore, the \textit{weakly pushed} regime corresponds to the following range of the parameter $\rho$:

 where $\rho_2$ is the unique solution of

-In this regime, we have the following result, which is the main result of this article: \begin{theorem} Assume \eqref{hwp} holds and suppose the system initially starts with $N$ particles located at $1$.
-Then, there exists an explicit constant $\sigma(\rho)>0$ such that if we define $\bar{N_t}= \sigma(\rho) N_t/N$, as $N\to\infty$, the finite-dimensional distributions of the processes $(\overline N_{N^{\alpha-1}t})_{t>0}$ converge to the finite-dimensional distributions of an $\alpha$-stable CSBP starting from 1, where $\alpha$ is given by Equation \eqref{defalpha:rho}. \end{theorem}
+Numerically, we have $\rho_1\approx 3.467$ and $\rho_2\approx 4.286$.
+In this regime, we prove the following convergence result, which is the main result of this article: \begin{theorem} Assume that \eqref{hwp} holds and suppose that the system initially starts with $N$ particles located at $1$.
+Then there exists an explicit constant $\sigma(\rho)>0$ such that, if we define $\bar{N_t}= \sigma(\rho) N_t/N$, as $N\to\infty$, the finite-dimensional distributions of the processes $(\overline N_{N^{\alpha-1}t})_{t>0}$ converge to the finite-dimensional distributions of an $\alpha$-stable CSBP starting from 1, where $\alpha$ is given by Equation \eqref{defalpha:rho}. \end{theorem}

 A more general version of Theorem~\ref{semipushedfr} is stated in Theorem \ref{ThNt}.
 In addition, an explicit formula for $\sigma(\rho)$ is given in Section \ref{nbrpart:CSBP} (see Equation \eqref{def:sigma}).
 We strongly believe that this result can be completed with the study of the cases $\rho\in[1,\rho_1)$ and $\rho\in(\rho_2,+\infty)$.
 The expected convergence results are summarised in the following conjectures.
 This will be the subject of future work.